haschka/French-Regional-Omicron-Invasion/README.md

 deletion of site 69/70 and/or K417N and/or S371L-S373P and/or Q493R

 ### generationtime
-The generation time in days for Omicron, either 3, 3.5 or 4.
-Delta is always fixed to 5.
+The generation time in days for Omicron, either 3, 3.5 or 4 days.
+Delta is always fixed to 5 days.

 ### epsilon
 The cross immuity assumed between Delta and Omicron.
 This value indicates how much protection against an infection by the other variant is obtained by infection with one variant.